Society for the Protection of Underground Networks: DNA extraction and sequencing

 In a lab, fungal DNA is extracted from the soil samples.
 This DNA is sent to be sequenced and then run through a bioinformatics pipeline that assigns a fungal taxon to each sequence present.

 Mapping

 The geo-located fungal taxa from the samples are then fed into a machine learning model that predicts below-ground fungal biodiversity on a global scale.
 These maps are used to determine future expedition locations and provide recommendations for conservation priorities.

+Biodiversity Mapping

+In 2025 the Society for the Protection of Underground Networks released an interactive map of Earth's mycorrhizal fungi called "Mycorrhizal Biodiversity Map V1.0".
+The Underground Atlas, as it is also called, maps predictive biodiversity of fungal communities across the planet.
+Utilising as many as 2.8 billion fungal DNA sequences from 130 countries, the map's makers demonstrate that more than 90% of the planet's mycorrhizal ecosystems are unprotected.

-Carbon pool research
+Carbon Research

-In June 2023 The Society for the Protection of Underground Networks scientists and collaborators published a paper that estimates that 13 billion tons of CO_{2} is allocated to mycorrhizal fungi annually.
+A study led by Justin Stewart, an evolutionary biologist at SPUN, estimated that for just a single group of fungi, AMF, the resource transfer of carbon from plants to arbuscular mycorrhizal fungi sustains a standing stock of 110 quadrillion kilometers of hyphae in Earth's topsoils, roughly 1 billion times the distance from Earth to the Sun, and weighing roughly 5 times the biomass of all humans on Earth.
+This work has developed into the Mycorrhizal Infrastructure Map, which found that wild grasslands hold approximately 40% of Earth's hyphal networks.
+The Society for the Protection of Underground Networks scientists and collaborators also published a paper that estimates that 13 billion tons of CO_{2} is allocated to mycorrhizal fungi (multiple groups) annually.

-Programs
+Underground Explorers (Program)

 In addition to SPUN-led sampling efforts the organization runs a program called Underground Explorers, that funds mycorrhizal research in under explored regions.
 As of August 2024 the program has awarded grants to 92 researchers in 43 different countries.
 82% of grantees are based in the Global South.